SlowDash integrates Python scripts written by users, with features including:

 , is provided to be imported by

-the user task scripts, for:
+user task scripts for:

 from slowpy.control import ControlSystem